fieldtrip/website/workshop/ohbm2018/preprocessing.md

 Global Mean Field Power (GMFP) is a measure first introduced by [Lehmann and Skandries (1979)](<http://dx.doi.org/10.1016/0013-4694(80)90419-8>), used by, for example, [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003) as a measure to characterize global EEG activity.

 GMFP can be calculated using the following formula (from [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003))

 {% include image src="/assets/img/workshop/ohbm2018/preprocessing/gmfp.png" %}

-where t is time, V is the voltage at channel i and K is the number of channels.
+where `t` is time, `V` is the voltage at channel `i` and `K` is the number of channels.

 FieldTrip has a built-in function to calculate the GMFP; [ft_globalmeanfield](/reference/ft_globalmeanfield).
 This function requires timelocked data as input.
 We will use similar preprocessing as applied in [Esser et al. (2006)](http://dx.doi.org/10.1016/j.brainresbull.2005.11.003).

-    %global mean field power calculation for visualization purposes cfg = [];
+    % global mean field power calculation for visualization purposes cfg = [];
     cfg.method = 'amplitude';
     EEG_gmfp = ft_globalmeanfield(cfg, EEG_avg);